September 28, 2011 02:00 AM

 I switched off the camera.
 I climbed down again and looked again at the same limited view.

 ‘Why did my camera play the kids then?’
 I wondered, looking for some guidance.
 ‘Why now and never before?’.
 I was wasted.
 Probably off route.
-Out off water.
+Out of water.
 Out of food.
-Out if time.
+Out of time.
 One more pitch didn’t put me on the top, but just one more pitch away from the ground.
-What did I want more.
+What did I want more?

 I knew I’d found what I was looking for.